a-shine/niab-automated-phenotyping/README.md

 raw_images = load_image_ts(dataset_root=[PATH_TO_DATASET/niab], exp=1, block=[BLOCK_NUMBER], pot=[POT_NUMBER])
 ```

+Sample data needed to generate the figures for report are included in the repository `sample_data/` directory.

 ## Installation and usage

 <!-- TODO: Add quick colab version of notebook 12 to run through notebook with sample data for reproducibility -->